 4.1.
-Flux and inductance surface distortion for a constant resistance error vulnerable to any significant resistance error.
-It can be easily seen that the higher the current is applied, the corresponding flux distortion will increase.
+Flux and inductance surface distortion for a constant resistance error

+Since the assumed identification approach is related to the estimation of flux surfaces according to equations (8) and (9), it is vulnerable to any significant resistance error.
+It can be easily seen that if higher current is applied, the corresponding flux distortion will increase.
 This phenomenon is crucial in the applied identification procedure, and the knowledge about its impact on the processed numerical data can help recognize identification issues.
 Thus, the Authors decided to investigate the impact of resistance mismatch on the modeling and identification process for an RSM.
-It has been assumed that the observed distortions and anomalies are caused mainly by resistance variations (under- or overestimation) during the datacollecting procedure.
-A non-constant distribution of the stator resistance is assumed and simulated based on the developed model of the investigated machine.
+It has been assumed that the observed distortions and anomalies are caused mainly by resistance variations (underor overestimation) during the data-collecting procedure.
+A nonconstant distribution of the stator resistance is assumed and simulated based on the developed model of the investigated machine.
 The procedure was as follows: (i) It has been assumed that the idealized model corresponds to the tested machine characteristics and becomes the simulation reference.
 This was chosen due to the properties of the selected approximation functions that reflect the physical phenomena present in the machine; (ii) The equations (8) and (9) with the fitted approximation functions (10) and (11) will be applied for the calculation of the machine voltage components for the simulated resistance mismatch or distribution; (iii) For the calculated voltages the flux linkage components were again calculated using equations (8) and (9) but using the nominal (constant) value of the resistance.
-Thanks to this approach, it is possible to simulate what the raw identification data would look like (for a machine with characteristics such as those from the fitted model) if the value of the machine's resistance would differ from that assumed during the identification.
+Thanks to this approach, it is possible to simulate what the raw identification data would look like (for a machine with characteristics such as those from the fitted model) if the value of the machine resistance would differ from that assumed during the identification.